Pistonite/workex/examples/standalone/README.md

+# Example: Standalone
-This example shows how to use the library with vanilla JS and a build tool like `bun`
+This example shows how to use the library with vanilla HTML + JS using TypeScript and a build tool like `bun`

-See `Taskfile.yml` for the commands needed to run the example.
+First install the packages with `bun install`, then, see `Taskfile.yml` for the commands needed to run the example.